collapsed-stacks/startups/questions/5971/handling-sales-tax-reseller.md

 - tagged: `united-states`, `taxes`, `retail`, `importing`
 - score: 4

-<p>I'm thinking of starting an online retail for electronic parts.
+I'm thinking of starting an online retail for electronic parts.
 Like microchip, passive parts etc.<br />
  I know how to create everything for the website and follow merchant credit card rules.
 And done so in the past.
-But for someone else.</p>
+But for someone else.

-<p>So I never got a good idea how they setup everything business wise plus the company had a warehouse in florida.
-My product can range from here in az, US to japan. </p>
+So I never got a good idea how they setup everything business wise plus the company had a warehouse in florida.
+My product can range from here in az, US to japan.

-<p>So I can assume sales tax may work differently<br />.
+So I can assume sales tax may work differently<br />.
-Plus I don't know what paper work I need. </p>
+Plus I don't know what paper work I need.

 ## Answer 7396